What is my pet telling me?

 Your cat feels threatened and is ready to defend themselves.

+That’s it!
+Observe your cat's body language.
+After some time, most steps will come to you naturally.
 Keep an eye out for our next blog post.
 We'll explore how your cat's tail can show you how they’re feeling.

 Thank you for reading!